When and Where to Plant Hydrangeas for Best Growth?

 You have to know what the optimal time to plant hydrangeas in your specific region is.
 This is important to ensure that your plant grows successfully without any hindrance.
 Below is a table outlining the recommended planting times for hydrangeas in various states:

-Where to Plant Hydrangeas: Choosing the Right Location in Your Garden
+Where to Plant Hydrangeas for Best Growth: Choosing the Right Location in Your Garden

 Where is the best place to plant hydrangeas?

 The ideal place is a location that receives both morning sunlight and afternoon shade.
+If you are interested in manipulating the floral pigments later in the season, choosing a spot with high-quality, native soil is much easier than trying to adjust pH in a poor location.
 This is because you need to ensure that your plant receives at least 4 to 6 hours of sun and not intense heat.
 There are some varieties, like panicle hydrangeas, that can tolerate intense sunlight.
 However, others like bigleaf hydrangeas, need extra shade for optimal growth.
 You need to make sure they are planted in a windy area or under large trees.
 Here, your plant will have to compete for water and nutrients.

 Where to plant hydrangeas outside?

 To ensure that your plant has healthy growth along with vibrant flowers, you need to choose a well-shaded place that has a well-draining and fertile soil.
-For varieties like bigleaf and oakleaf hydrangeas that struggle with intense heat, a location that is shaded will provide the ideal balance.
+For varieties like bigleaf and oakleaf hydrangeas that struggle with intense heat, a shaded location will provide the ideal balance.

 To ensure that the hydrangea plant receives this, the east side of your home is an excellent choice.
 This is because it is the perfect spot for the gentle morning light to come in and later protect it from the harsh afternoon sun.